-Rumors resounded all day Friday, finally confirmed late: The New York Times Co. has threatened to shut the Boston Globe unless the newspaper's unions agree to $20 million in concessions, union leaders told the Globe.
+NEW YORK The New York Times Co. has threatened to shutter the Boston Globe unless the newspaper's unions agree to $20 million in concessions, union leaders told the Globe.

 Catherine Mathis, a Times Co. spokeswoman, declined to comment.
 Globe publisher P. Steven Ainsley also declined.

 The concessions will be negotiated individually with each of the unions, said Totten and Ralph Giallanella, secretary-treasurer of the Teamsters Local 259, which represents about 200 drivers who deliver the newspaper.